nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 - can be represented by a `Todo`, `Event`, or `Deadline`

 A `Task` contains the following attributes,
-1. a `Description`, which represent the details of the Task to be stored in the `uniqueTaskList`
+1. a `Description`, which represent the details of the Task
 2. a `Date`, which represent the day, month and year as specified by a number of the Task
 3. a `Time`, which represent the period during the Task exists or happens
 4. can be assigned/Tagged to multiple different `Person`